MarkBulloch/notesNomura/trainingCalls.md

 ```q
 dictToTable:{$[all 1=count each value x;enlist x;flip x]}
 ```
+if else statement - if the count of x=1 then enlist the dictionary to form a table, else flip the dictionary (count>1) to form a table
 ```q
 dictToTable `k`d`b!0.1 0.2 0.3                                // works when values are atoms
 k   d   b